mailchimp/content-style-guide/05-content-types.html.md

 **What:** Brief messages that encourage users to try specific features in the app
 **Length:** 10-30 words
 **Owner:** Product, with help from marketing
 **Example:** “Autoresponders is now called Automation.
-Provide timely, relevant information to subscribers and customers with automation workflows.”
+Provide timely, relevant information to subscribers and customers with Automation Workflows.”

 ### Interface copy